Patagonia Chacabuco Backpack 30L

 From traffic jams to the trailhead, this pack stays with you.
 Great organization for daily use but the right size and features for day hikes, too.

 - Main compartment features a padded and lined tablet sleeve and plenty of space for everything else

 - Laptop pocket is padded and features separate access from the main compartment; fits most 15" laptops

-- Stash pocket for sunglasses or small electronics
+- Stash pocket is perfect for sunglasses or small electronics

 - Highly breathable mesh on the back panel and shoulder harness for all-day carrying comfort

 - Adjustable cording is perfect for bike helmets or extra layers

 Body: 7.4-oz 630-denier 100% nylon (50% recycled/50% high-tenacity) plain weave.